jzes/ninote.nvim/README_en.md

   "jzes/ninote.nvim",
   config = function()
     require("ninote").setup({
-      noteDir = "~/notes",          -- directory where notes are stored NewNoteHeader = "New Note",  -- default title for new notes SearchEngine = "fzf-lua",    -- or "telescope" (in the future) OpenSearch = "float"         -- "float" or "buffer"
+      NoteDir = "~/notes",          -- directory where notes are stored NewNoteHeader = "New Note",  -- default title for new notes SearchEngine = "fzf-lua",    -- or "telescope" (in the future) OpenSearch = "float"         -- "float" or "buffer"